nosqlbench/nosqlbench/engine-cli/src/main/resources/basic.md

 # To get a list of scenarios to run:
     ./nb --list-scenarios

+# To get a list of scripts to run:
+    ./nb --list-scripts

 # To provide your own contact points (comma separated), add the hosts= parameter
     ./nb cql-iot hosts=host1,host2